Bira/octopus-carnival/_drafts/wir-mm-4e-lich.md

 requires training in Arcana or Religion, takes 1 hour, and costs 100,000gp in components.
 A market price of 250,000gp for the formula is also listed because that's the standard format for rituals, but this is definitely not something you can find in most markets.
-Maybe there's a kiosk in Orcus' layer or Vecna's domain that sells it, if you want to be cute about it.
+Maybe there's a kiosk in Orcus' abyssal layer or Vecna's domain that sells it, if you want to be cute about it.

-Constructing the philactery is a separate process that takes 10 days - the 1 hour time is just the final step that kills you and makes you a lich.
+Constructing the philactery is a separate process that takes 10 days - the 1 hour ritual casting time is just the final step that kills you and makes you a lich.
 Phylacteries are tough, with 40hp and resist 20 to all damage.
 The cost for the first one is included in the ritual's casting cost.
 Replacements take another 10 days to build and cost 50,000gp.
 Feel free to include any amount of